A topic from the subject of Experimentation in Chemistry.

 Applications

-Quantitative analysis is used in a variety of applications, including:
+Quantitative analysis has diverse applications, including:

-• Quality control: Quantitative analysis is used to ensure that products meet specifications.
+• Quality control: Ensuring products meet specifications.

 Conclusion